emmycodingawards/cpp-logic/NOTES.md

 - User inputs their answer

 # Question Format:
-- Using strtok for short answer questions
+- Using strtok() for short answer questions
 - Multiple choice: if statements

-# Files:
-- README
-- main.cc
-- Linked List header file
-- Bitfield header file
-- Question class header file

-#  main.cc
-- JUST CALLING FUNCTIONS

-# Linked List
-- Chris M.

-# Bitfield
-- Chris V.

-# Question Class
-- Emmy and Preet